Maya Kaathryn Bohnhoff

 Q.) What’s your absolute favorite thing to write?

 A.) I looove to write magical realism and alternate history.
 I love the ambiguity of magical realism (did something fantastic happen or was it all in the mind of the character and/or reader?), and alternate history lets me rewrite events the way I’d like them to have turned out.

 I love building characters, too, which for me means writing dialogue.
 No matter what the genre, I can safely say that I enjoy writing dialogue more than just about anything.

 Q.) You have close ties to your faith, including playing music at the San Jose Baha’i Center.
 How much of your spiritual life makes its way into your writing?

 A.) Lots of it.
 In fact, I have a whole collection of short fiction (I Loved Thy Creation, Juxta Publishing) that centers around Bahá’í themes and/or features Bahá’í characters such as the time-traveling Jones family of “Home is Where… (published in Analog)”.
 And of course my first series of novels, The Meri, Taminy, and The Crystal Rose, deals on an intimate level with the whole concept of a progressively revealed religion.
 I drop in on my protagonist at the moment the deity speaks again in a rather unexpected way—in this case, through a woman.

 Q.) What does “Mystic Fig” mean?

 My husband was certain the fruit in question was a fig, rather than a date, and by the time he realized he was wrong, he’d already set up domain names and such (That’ll teach him not to check with me first.)
 He thought about changing it to Mystic Date, but well, you can see where that might end up.
 So Mystic Fig stuck and I was faced with trying to come up with a logo.
-Epic fail.
-We are still logo-less.
+I never really succeeded.